taskcluster/taskcluster-queue/README.md

 Code is deployed from master to heroku whenever code hits master (and it passes travis ci)

+The following processes are designed to run constantly:

+ * `./bin/server.js production`
+ * `./bin/reaper.js production`

+With the following processes running as cron jobs on daily basis:

+ * `./bin/expire-artifacts.js production`
+ * `./bin/retire-tasks.js production`

+On heroku these are configured using the scheduler.

 AWS Access Policies Required